-Our significant accounting policies are more fully described in Note 2 to the audited consolidated financial statements included in our Annual Report filed on Form 10-K for the year ended December 31, 2020.
+Our significant accounting policies are more fully described in Note 2 to our Annual Report filed on Form 10-K for the year ended December 31, 2020.
 We believe that the assumptions and estimates associated with stock-based compensation, goodwill impairment, allowance for doubtful accounts, revenue recognition, accrual for severance and income taxes have the most significant impact on our unaudited condensed consolidated financial statements, and therefore, consider these to be our critical accounting policies and estimates.